Empathetic Dialog Generation with Fine-Grained Intents: Data Curation

-Many existing empathetic dialog datasets are small in size due to the expensive procedure of data collection, usually done manually by human.
+Many existing emotional dialog datasets are small in size due to the expensive procedure of data collection, usually done manually by human.
 In this paper, we created a large-scale empathetic dialog dataset by first training a sentence-level fine-grained emotion classifier and then selecting out emotional dialogs from the cleaned OpenSubtitles dataset aforementioned.

-To build the emotion classifier, we fine-tuned RoBERTa~\cite{DBLP:journals/corr/abs-1907-11692} on the situation sentences from the EmpatheticDialogues~\cite{DBLP:conf/acl/RashkinSLB19} training set (labeled with 32 fine-grained emotions), and 7K listener utterances labeled with 8 empathetic intents (\emph{questioning}, \emph{agreeing}, \emph{acknowledging}, \emph{sympathizing}, \emph{encouraging}, \emph{consoling}, \emph{suggesting}, and \emph{wishing}) plus one \emph{neutral} category (all other not mentioned intents).
+To build the emotion classifier, we followed \citet{DBLP:conf/coling/WelivitaP20} and fine-tuned RoBERTa~\cite{DBLP:journals/corr/abs-1907-11692} on the situation sentences from the EmpatheticDialogues~\cite{DBLP:conf/acl/RashkinSLB19} training set (labeled with 32 fine-grained emotions), and 7K listener utterances labeled with 8 empathetic intents (\emph{questioning}, \emph{agreeing}, \emph{acknowledging}, \emph{sympathizing}, \emph{encouraging}, \emph{consoling}, \emph{suggesting}, and \emph{wishing}) plus one \emph{neutral} category (all other not mentioned intents).
 The 7K intent-labeled utterances were obtained by first manually labeling 521 sentences and then expanding through searching most frequent $n$-grams for each intent.
 The classifier achieved an accuracy of 65.88\% on the EmpatheticDialogues test set.
 We applied the obtained classifier on all cleaned OpenSubtitles dialogs, and calculated a probability distribution over the 41 categories for each utterance.
 We then define the emotionality of each utterance as the sum of the probability values of the 32 emotion categories, and the emotionality of each dialog as the averaged emotionality values of its utterances.
-We selected the top 1M dialogs with highest emotionality values to form the empathetic OpenSubtitles dialog dataset, whose statistics are listed in Table~\ref{tab:osed_dialogs}.
-The distribution of emotions/intents in this dataset can be found in Appendix~A. Some samples of the OpenSubtitles dialogs can be found in Appendix~D. We will make this dataset as well as all the OpenSubtitles dialogs publicly available.
+We selected the top 1M dialogs with highest emotionality values to form the dataset of emotional dialogs in OpenSubtitles.
+Table~\ref{tab:edos_dialogs} lists the statistics of this dataset, and Figure~\ref{fig:edos_emot_dist} gives the distribution of emotions/intents of the last utterance.
+Some samples of the OpenSubtitles dialogs can be found in Appendix~\ref{appendix:more_samples}.
+The datasets along with the code of our model are publicly available.\footnote{\url{https://github.com/yuboxie/meed2}}

-We combined the 32 emotion categories with the extra 8 intents because we think emotions in dialogs can also be treated as intents.
-For example, we label an utterance ``angry'' because the speaker is trying to communicate his/her feeling of anger.
-Emotional experience is primarily caused by an external event.
-In dialogs, this emotional experience is caused or shared by the interlocutors, and thus can also be regarded as dialog intents.